Neural Parametric Fokker-Planck Equations: Parametric Fokker--Planck equation

-\end{itemize} \end{remark} \begin{definition} Suppose $X,Y$ are two measurable spaces, $\lambda$ is a probability measure defined on $X$; let $T:X\rightarrow Y$ be a measurable map.
-We define $T_{\#}\lambda$ as: $T_{\#}\lambda(E)=\lambda(T^{-1}(E))$ for all measurable $E\subset Y$.
-We call $T_{\#}p$ the pushforward of measure $p$ by map $T$. \end{definition} Let $p\in \mathcal{P}$ as a reference probability measure with positive density defined on $\mathbb{R}^d$, such as the standard Gaussian.
-We denote $\rho_\theta$ as the density of ${T_\theta}_{\#}p$.
+\end{itemize} \end{remark} \begin{definition} Suppose $X,Y$ are two measurable spaces, $\lambda$ is a probability measure defined on $X$; let $f:X\rightarrow Y$ be a measurable map.
+We define $f_{\sharp}\lambda$ as: $f_{\sharp}\lambda(E)=\lambda(f^{-1}(E))$ for all measurable $E\subset Y$.
+We call $ f_{\sharp}\lambda $ the pushforward of measure $\lambda$ by map $f$. \end{definition} Let $p\in \mathcal{P}$ be a reference probability measure with positive density defined on $\mathbb{R}^d$, such as the standard Gaussian.
+We denote $\rho_\theta$ as the density of ${T_\theta}_{\sharp}p$.
 Such kind of mechanism of producing parametric probability distributions is also known as \textbf{generative model}, which has broad applications in deep learning research \cite{goodfellow2014generative, arjovsky2017wasserstein, brock2018large}.
-We further require:
+We further assume our $T_\theta$ satisfy the following two conditions: